Contact Us Today (424) 372-3112

 Our criminal defense lawyers will review the details of your case in order to determine a strategy for outcome.

-We might be able to convince the prosecutor to not file formal criminal charges before court through a process known as prefiling intervention.
+Through a process known as prefiling intervention, we might be able to convince the prosecutor not to file formal criminal charges before court.

 Further, perhaps we can negotiate for reduced charges or even get the case dismissed.